-In September 2011, the Company's board of directors authorized a program to repurchase up to two million shares of its common stock.
-The timing and actual number of shares repurchased will depend upon a number of factors, including market conditions and prevailing stock prices.
+In December 2015, the Company's Board of Directors reapproved and increased the previously authorized share repurchase program.
+There were 3,750,000 remaining shares authorized for repurchase under the prior program which the Board increased to 5,000,000 shares.
+The timing and actual number of shares repurchased, if any, will depend on a number of factors, including market conditions and prevailing stock prices, and are subject to compliance with certain covenants contained in the loan agreement.
 Share repurchases may take place on the open market, in privately negotiated transactions or by other means, and would be made in accordance with applicable securities laws.
-Pursuant to the share repurchase program, during fiscal 2012, the Company repurchased 125,000 shares of its common stock for an aggregate purchase price of approximately \$2.9 million.
-Repurchased shares are accounted for as treasury stock at cost and will be held in treasury for future use.

-The Company did not repurchase any shares during fiscal 2015.
+The Company did not repurchase any shares during fiscal 2016.
 The Company's credit agreement permits the Company to make payments for cash dividends, stock redemptions and share repurchases subject to compliance with certain covenants.

-Stock Plan
+Long-Term Incentive Stock Plan

-As of January 31, 2015, the Company has 480,683 shares available for grant under its stock plan.
+As of January 31, 2016, the Company had 2,135,449 shares available for grant under its long-term incentive plan.
 The plan provides for the grant of equity and cash awards, including restricted stock awards, stock options and other stock unit awards to directors, officers and employees.
 Restricted stock unit awards vest over a three to five year period.
 In addition to the time vesting condition, these awards may include market and performance conditions, including a price vesting performance condition and, in certain cases, an earnings after taxes or net income per diluted share performance target.
 It is the Company's policy to grant stock options at prices not less than the fair market value on the date of the grant.
 Option terms, vesting and exercise periods vary, except that the term of an option may not exceed ten years.

-Restricted Stock
+Restricted Stock Units

 Awards Outstanding Weighted Average Grant Date Fair Value

-Unvested as of January 31, 2013 1,056,731 \$29.01
+Unvested as of January 31, 2014 2,240,354 \$ 18.48

-Granted 315,750 \$51.96
+Granted 522,170 \$ 34.26

-Vested (236,316) \$22.04
+Vested (667,062) \$ 14.08

-Canceled (15,988) \$29.01
+Canceled (4,050) \$ 27.44

-Unvested as of January 31, 2014 1,120,177 \$36.95
+Unvested as of January 31, 2015 2,091,412 \$ 23.80

-Granted 261,085 \$68.51
+Granted 507,319 \$ 47.36

-Vested (333,531) \$28.16
+Vested (549,848) \$ 19.40

-Canceled (2,025) \$54.88
+Canceled \$ -

-Unvested as of January 31, 2015 1,045,706 \$47.59
+Unvested as of January 31, 2016 2,048,883 \$ 30.79

-For restricted shares with market price conditions, the Company estimates the grant date fair value using a lattice model.
+For restricted stock units with market price conditions, the Company estimates the grant date fair value using a lattice model.
+For restricted stock units with market price conditions, the Company estimates the grant date fair value using a Monte Carlo simulation model.
+This valuation methodology utilizes the closing price of the Company's common stock on grant date and several key assumptions, including expected volatility of the Company's stock price, and risk-free rates of return.
 This valuation is performed with the assistance of a third party valuation specialist.
-For restricted shares with no market price conditions, shares are valued at the market price on the date of grant.
+For restricted stock units with no market price conditions, grant date fair value is based on the market price on the date of grant.

-The Company recognized \$11.6 million, \$9.2 million and \$7.0 million in compensation expense for the years ended January 31, 2015, 2014 and 2013, respectively, related to restricted stock grants.
-At January 31, 2015, 2014 and 2013, unrecognized costs related to the restricted stock units totaled approximately \$32.2 million, \$26.1 million and \$21.4 million, respectively.
+The Company recognized \$15.6 million, \$11.6 million and \$9.2 million in compensation expense for the years ended January 31, 2016, 2015 and 2014, respectively, related to restricted stock unit grants.
+At January 31, 2016, 2015 and 2014, unrecognized costs related to the restricted stock units totaled approximately \$42.0 million, \$32.2 million and \$26.1 million, respectively.